safderareepattamannil/colorcoder/_data/blog/2021-02-10-what-is-the-foreach-method-in-javascript-and-how-to-use-it.md

 })
 ```

 Here we can see that the forEach method takes a callback function.
 The callback function takes three arguments mentioned above.
 The current value, index and the array object itself.

 The current value is the value on that current iteration.
 This is the only required argument so let's call the argument something semantically correct.
-So a list of numbers, would have elements called number.
+A list of numbers, would have elements called number.

 ```js
 numbers.forEach(function(number){